Wunkolo/qAverageColor/README.md

 Speedup: 4.125050
 ```

-### RGB?
-RG?
+### RGB8?
+RG8?
+R8?

-Not explored in this little write-up are other pixel formats such as the three-channel `RGB` with no alpha or just a 2-channel `RG` image.
+Not explored in this little write-up are other pixel formats such as the three-channel `RGB` with no alpha or just a 2-channel `RG` image or even just a monochrome "R8" image of just one channel.
 Other formats will work with the same principle as the `RGBA` format one so long as you account for the proper shuffling needed.

 Depending on where you are at in your pixel processing, consider the different cases of how you can take a 16-byte chunk out of a stream of 3-byte `RGB` pixels
 If your bytes were organized `|RGB|RGB|RGB|RGB|...` and a vector-register with a width of 16-bytes, then you'll always be taking `16/3 = 15.3333...` `RGB` pixels at once.
 And every **3**rd chunk (`0.333.. * 3 = 1.0`) is when the period repeats.
 So only 3 shuffle-masks are ever needed depending on where your index `i` lands on the array.
 Some ASCII art might help visualize it
 ```